danmarksmiljoeportal/lagvaelgeren/doc/frontend/README.md

 <LayerToggle :api="api" :datasets="layerToggleDatasets"/>
 ```

-The `datasetState` is set on the API to match the datasets in the `LayerToggle`.
+The `datasetState` is set on the API to match the datasets in the [LayerToggle](#layertoggle).

-**Note:** If the active datasets doesn't match the list of datasets provides to the `LayerToggle`, the component is hidden.
-While testing, it can be a good idea to clear the local storage in the browser, or whipe it by calling the `load` method with a specific state, that matches the list of datasets provides to the `LayerToggle`.
+**Note:** If the active datasets doesn't match the list of datasets provides to the [LayerToggle](#layertoggle), the component is hidden.
+While testing, it can be a good idea to clear the local storage in the browser, or whipe it by calling the `load` method with a specific state, that matches the list of datasets provides to the [LayerToggle](#layertoggle).

 ### Attribution